amodmulay/ssmd/README.md

-# Firebase Studio
+# ssmd

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter displaying the lates market data

-To get started, take a look at src/app/page.tsx.